|2011 - 2019||8.25|

 |1973 - 1980||6.42|

-The U-6 counts the regular unemployed (known as the official Unemployment Rate or U-3), plus those marginally attached to the workforce (halfway looking for jobs), plus those who have part time jobs because they can’t find full-time jobs due to the state of the economy.
+The U-6 counts the regular unemployed (known as the official Unemployment Rate or U-3), plus those marginally attached to the workforce (halfway looking for jobs) and also those who have part time jobs because they can’t find full-time jobs due to the state of the economy.
+This is basically the broadest measure of the unemployment picture in the US.
 The monthly Economic Stress Index uses a rolling 3-month average of the Seasonally Unadjusted U-6.